QR Codes for Nonprofits: Simple Guide to Boost Donations

 5. Information pages

 Anyone who’s put together ad campaigns or distributed posters knows how difficult it can be to get all your nonprofit information onto a digestible, attractive, and often small sign.
-QR codes are a great way to direct potential viewers towards more information.
-A quick scan can tell them all about your organization, campaign, or event.
+QR codes are a great way to direct potential viewers toward more information.
+A quick scan can tell them about your organization, campaign, or event.

 6. Social media pages or blogs